Farm Supplies Wholesalers

 Recent Developments

-- Employment by farm supplies wholesalers grew 1.5% in May compared to a year ago, even with its pre-pandemic peak in June of 2016, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry is seasonal, typically peaking in midyear.
-Average wages at farm supplies wholesalers rose 2.1% in May year over year to $29.54 per hour, just shy of their peak last October.
-Meanwhile, producer prices for miscellaneous nondurable goods merchant wholesalers, which includes distributors of farm supplies, jumped 14.7% in May year over year after rising by 2.9% in the previous annual comparison, BLS data show.
+• Employment by farm supplies wholesalers fell 1.6% in October compared to a year ago, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry is seasonal, typically peaking in the summer months and declining in the fall as farm activity slows.
+Meanwhile, average wages at farm supplies wholesalers rose 0.9% over the same period to $29.83 per hour, BLS data shows.
+Producer prices for miscellaneous nondurable goods merchant wholesalers, which includes distributors of farm supplies, fell 2.9% year over year in November after surging nearly 25% in the previous November-versus-November annual comparison, per the BLS.

 Get A Demo